trow-land/Machine-Learning/README.md

 - Numpy
 - Matplotlib and Seaborn

 ## Algorithms
 - Deep Learning
 - K-Nearest Neighbour

 ## Contributing
 Although this repository primarily serves as a personal record of my learning journey, contributions or suggestions are welcomed.
 Feel free to open an issue or submit a pull request.

-## License
-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
 If you have any questions or would like to discuss these projects further, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/thomas-rowland-07a785155/).